 The brain is creating a visual image, something it hasn’t seen before.
 Fantasy.

-Eyes move directly to the right side
+Eyes move directly to your right side

 NLP term: Auditory Remembered